Demonstration and performance of an online data selection algorithm for liquid argon time projection chambers using MicroBooNE: Algorithm Development and Online Demonstration

 \subsubsection{Process 2: Trigger Candidate Generation}

-Process 2 receives a full packet of information including TPs per drift region from Process 1 via zeroMQ.
-Because Process 1 generates two drift regions every time it is executed, two instances of Process 2 run simultaneously to process the two drift regions in parallel, as shown in figure~\ref{fig:strategy}.
+Process 2 receives a full packet of information including TPs within a drift region from each instance of Process 1 via zeroMQ.
+Because Process 1 generates information for two consecutive drift regions every time it is executed, two instances of Process 2 run simultaneously to process the two drift regions in parallel, as shown in figure~\ref{fig:strategy}.
+Note that, because each Process 1 instance handles and outputs information from physically consecutive and sequential collection plane wires, the data received via zeroMQ by each Process 2 instance is aggregated across the full collection plane by appending the data from all eight Process 1 instances in the same sequential order every time.

 Each Process 2 instance is further subdivided into two subprocesses, 2A and 2B, which execute steps 2 and 3 of the data selection algorithm, respectively, as described in section~\ref{sec:algorithm}.
 Drift regions that meet the selection criteria of the algorithm are down-selected as TCs.
 The distribution of execution times per drift region for each of the subprocesses 2A and 2B is shown in figure~\ref{fig:process23time}.
-The processing latency per drift region for each of the two subprocesses is within acceptable limits.
-In terms of physics performance validation, out of $87,936$ consecutive drift regions (corresponding to 202~seconds of SN stream exposure), $18,465$ regions ($21\%$) are selected, consistent with the CORSIKA performance shown in table~\ref{tab:eff}.
+The processing time per drift region for each of the two subprocesses is within acceptable limits.

+In terms of physics performance validation, out of $567,516$ consecutive drift regions (corresponding to 1305~seconds of SN stream exposure), $124,853$ regions ($22\%$) are selected, consistent with the CORSIKA performance shown in table~\ref{tab:eff}.
+Figure~\ref{fig:selectedObservables} provides a comparison of Bragg-peak amplitude, integral, and kink angle distributions for selected Michel candidates in the (raw) data and in the CORSIKA MC sample.
+Note here that the distribution of maximum amplitude of ADC waveform suggests that the resolution is worse in data as compared to MC, while the distribution of integrated ADC charge (typically considered to be a good proxy for reconstructed energy) shows better data-to-MC agreement.
+It is worth noting that no calibration has been applied at this stage of comparison.
+A more quantitative assessment of the physics performance of the SN data stream, including the impact of bit flip corrections, is provided in~\cite{ubsn_2021}.

 Figure \ref{fig:selectedevds} shows example zoomed-in event displays of Process 2-selected drift regions, containing Michel candidates that satisfy the Bragg-peak and kink-angle selection criteria of Process 2.
-The gray bands in each display correspond to dead channels.
+The gray bands in each display correspond to unresponsive channels.